omarkohl/codeandbugs.com/content/post/statistical-discrimination/index.md

 > data are unduly given causal interpretations.

 [Wikipedia](https://en.wikipedia.org/wiki/Simpson%27s_paradox)

-For any woman it is more likely she will get into the major she wants than for an equally qualified man and yet overall it looks like women are being discriminated against.
-The reason being that the women show a preference for the majors with fewer spots (i.e.  the ones where it's harder to get into).
-The real discriminatory trend against men reverses when combining the groups giving the impression of discrimination against women.

 **Note:** The point of this post is not to claim that everything that looks like discrimination is in fact a statistical effect or is in fact reverse